Beaver-Notes/Beaver-Docs/_docs/Beaver Notes/Dev/Building-Plugins.md

 ### After approval

 - Your plugin appears in the in-app Browse tab
+- Users must accept permissions before installation
-- Users can install it with one click
+- Users can toggle individual permissions in plugin settings
-- Update your plugin by creating a new GitHub Release, the app will pick up the latest version
+- Update your plugin by creating a new GitHub Release, users will be prompted to re-consent if the new version declares additional permissions

 ## Reference